Conditioning a Brownian loop-soup cluster on a portion of its boundary: The one-point pinned configuration

 We want to make the same kind of decomposition for the measure $\bar\nu$ on pinned configurations $(\theta,\Gamma_\theta)$ in $\H$.
 Note that a pinned configuration $\Lambda=\theta\cup\Gamma_\theta$ is also the union of the two collections of loops: the collection $\Lambda^A$ of loops that intersect $A$ and the collection $\Lambda_{\H\setminus A}$ of loops that stay entirely in $\H\setminus A$.
 We want to show that these two collections are `independent' and that $\Lambda^A$ is supported on pinned configurations and $\Lambda_{\H\setminus A}$ is just a loop-soup in $\H\setminus A$ (hence is equal in law to $\Gamma_{\H\setminus A}$).
 Since we are dealing with infinite measures, the `independence' needs to be stated in terms of product measures.

-As the first step, we show that the loops in $\Lambda_{\H\setminus A}$ are not needed to pin the complete cluster. \begin{lemma} For a.e. pinned complete cluster $\theta$ in the support of $\nu$, the collection $\theta^A$ of loops in $\theta$ that intersect $A$ contains a pinned complete cluster. \end{lemma} \begin{proof} We only need to prove for the case where $\theta$ is not entirely contained in $A$.
+As the first step, we show that the loops in $\Lambda_{\H\setminus A}$ are not needed to pin the complete cluster. \begin{lemma} For a.e. pinned complete cluster $\theta$ in the support of $\nu$, the collection $\theta^A$ of loops in $\theta$ that intersect $A$ contains a pinned complete cluster. \end{lemma} \begin{proof} We only need to prove the statement for the case where $\theta$ is not entirely contained in $A$.
 We need to rule out the case where there is a sequence of complete clusters $\theta_n$ in $\theta^A$ such that they all intersect one common complete cluster in $\theta_{\H\setminus A}$ and $d(\theta_n,0)$ goes to $0$.
-In this case, the complete clusters $\theta_n$ all have diameter greater or equal than $d(0,\H\setminus A)$ and the outer boundary of $\theta$ is therefore discontinuous at $0$, which contradicts the fact that the outer boundary of $\theta$ has the law of a pinned SLE loop (see \cite{MR2979861}). \end{proof} Let $V$ be the map that maps a pinned complete cluster $\theta$ to the image $V(\theta)$ which is the largest (in the sequel, by `largest' we mean that it has the largest diameter) pinned complete cluster in the collection of loops $\theta^A$.
-Let us define the measure $\rho_A$.
+In this case, the complete clusters $\theta_n$ all have diameter greater or equal than $d(0,\H\setminus A)$ and the outer boundary of $\theta$ is therefore discontinuous at $0$, which contradicts the fact that the outer boundary of $\theta$ has the law of a pinned SLE loop (see \cite{MR2979861}). \end{proof} Let $V$ be the map that maps a pinned complete cluster $\theta$ to $V(\theta)$ which is the unique pinned complete cluster in the collection of loops $\theta^A$.
+The existence of $V(\theta)$ follows from Lemma \ref{lem:theta-a-pin} and the uniqueness is due to the fact that two different clusters in a same loop-soup a.s. have disjoint closures hence cannot be both pinned at the origin.
+Let us define the measures $\rho_A$ and $\rho_A^z$.

 \begin{definition} Let $\rho_A$ be the image of the measure $\nu$ under the map $V$.
 For all $z\in A$, let $\rho_A^z$ be the measure $\rho_A$ restricted to the complete clusters that encircle the point $z$, which is a finite measure. \end{definition}